pagkly/Zed/Investopedia3/How Is Return on Risk-Adjusted Capital (RORAC) Calculated.md

 How Is Return on Risk-Adjusted Capital (RORAC) Calculated?
 ## What Is Return on Risk-Adjusted Capital (RORAC)?

-The return on risk-adjusted capital (RORAC) is a rate of return measure commonly used in financial analysis, where various projects, endeavors, and investments are evaluated based on [capital at risk](https://www.investopedia.com/terms/c/capital-risk-car.asp).
-Projects with different [risk profiles](https://www.investopedia.com/terms/r/risk-profile.asp) are easier to compare with each other once their individual RORAC values have been calculated.
+The return on risk-adjusted capital (RORAC) is a rate of return measure commonly used in financial analysis, where various projects, endeavors, and investments are evaluated based on [[capital at risk]](https://www.investopedia.com/terms/c/capital-risk-car.asp).
+Projects with different [[risk profiles]](https://www.investopedia.com/terms/r/risk-profile.asp) are easier to compare with each other once their individual RORAC values have been calculated.

-The RORAC is similar to [return on equity](https://www.investopedia.com/terms/r/returnonequity.asp) (ROE), except the denominator is adjusted to account for the risk of a project.
+The RORAC is similar to [[return on equity]](https://www.investopedia.com/terms/r/returnonequity.asp) (ROE), except the denominator is adjusted to account for the risk of a project.

 ### Key Takeaways